 “AirTag found moving with you” notification

-If you tap on the notification showed above, you are taken to the Find My app where you are given more details about what’s going on.
+If you tap the notification shown above, you are taken to the Find My app, where you are given more details about what’s going on.
 Very clearly, the app shows a safety alert telling you your current location can be seen by the owner of an AirTag.
-The app also tells you the AirTag may be attached to an item you are borrowing, and that you may want to disable it if it’s not something you authorized.
+The app also tells you the AirTag may be attached to an item you are borrowing and that you may want to disable it if it’s not something you authorized.

 If you tap Continue from the screenshot above, you are now presented with a map view of where exactly the AirTag tracked you.
 As you can see from this image below, the AirTag tracked me from my house, all the way around my neighborhood walk, and back to my house.
 It looks like the AirTag was pinging my location every 2 to 3 minutes.

-On other tests I conducted, such as a long drive from the California desert back to my house, it seems AirTag was pinging my location every 10-15 minutes.
+On other tests I conducted, such as a long drive from the California desert back to my house, it seemed AirTag was pinging my location every 10-15 minutes.

 From here, you can use the Play Sound button to play an alert on the AirTag, which would theoretically help you locate it.

-You are also given a couple other options that may be useful.
+You are also given a couple of other options that may be useful.

 You can also get Instructions to Disable AirTag, which displays instructions on how to remove the battery and completely deactivate the AirTag.

-Apple is pretty light on details, but a recent WSJ report suggested that an AirTag starts a three-day countdown once it’s separated from its owner’s iPhone.
+Apple is pretty light on details, but a Washington Post report suggested that an AirTag starts a three-day countdown once it’s separated from its owner’s iPhone.
 After three days, and assuming the AirTag didn’t connect to its paired iPhone during that time, it will start sounding an alarm for 15 seconds.
 It will then pause for several hours and sound the alarm again for 15 seconds.
-That alarm was measured by the WSJ to be at about 60 decibels.
+That alarm was measured by the Post to be at about 60 decibels.

 I never actually heard anything coming from the AirTag other than the time I manually selected to “Play Sound” from the Find My app.
 The alarm most likely chirped, but I didn’t hear it.
 And I know for sure that the paired iPhone didn’t connect at all to the AirTag during that time because the paired iPhone was turned off entirely during the whole experiment.